SafeExamBrowser/seb-server/docs/lmssetup.rst

 To be able to connect to a learning management system (LMS), to view and manage the courses provided by a LMS is an essential feature of the SEB Server.
 To setup an exam or e-assessment for SEB on SEB Server that is based on a course from a LMS, we have to make a binding to the course on the LMS.
-This allows as to always get the actual course data from LMS like, start- end-time, name and others.
-If we furthermore want to be able to automatically restrict the course for SEB access only we also need to have proper integration API's in place on both sides, the LMS and the SEB Server.
+This is also used to always get the actual course data from LMS like start- end-time, name and others.
-This integration is separated into two main features so far.
-This are:
+Another feature of SEB Server that needs a LMS communication is the SEB restriction.
+A SEB restriction will restrict course access on the LMS only for connection with Safe Exam Browser and will also check if a Safe Exam Browser of trust is used and the right configuration is used by the
+Safe Exam Browser that was defines for the exam on the SEB Server.

 **Course API**

 This API, provided by the LMS, is used by the SEB Server to query the available courses and the needed data for each course.
-This API is essential to be able to import a course from the LMS as an exam into SEB Server and configure the course as an e-assessment with SEB.
+This API is needed to be able to import a course from the LMS as an exam into SEB Server and configure the course as an e-assessment with SEB.
-Usually this API comes as a REST or SOAP API with the core LMS implementation.
+Usually this API comes as a REST or SOAP API with the core LMS implementation or a plugin.

 SEB Server supports this course API's so far:
  - Open edX: The standard system `Open edX REST API <https://courses.edx.org/api-docs/>`_.
 The SEB Server uses the "courses" endpoints to get course data.